Krista Mancuso

 Personal Life

-I live in the Alameda neighborhood in NE Portland with my spouse and three very energetic kids who are all ten and under.
-If I am not working, you will find me busy doing laundry or cleaning soccer cleats, watering my plants, biking around town, and working on remodeling our 1915 colonial home that we bit off more than we can chew with.
+I live in the Alameda neighborhood in NE Portland with my spouse and two very energetic kids 9 and under and one really smart tween who no longer wants to be called a kid and is monitoring my website for accuracy.
+If I am not working, you will find me busy doing laundry, cleaning soccer cleats, learning to grow dahlias, biking around town, and working on remodeling our 1915 colonial home that we bit off more than we can chew with.

 I am also the VP of Fundraising for the Alameda Elementary PTA Board for 2023-2025, so if you are in need of poinsettias around December or hanging baskets in the spring, I’m your lady for that.